Algiras/Miserable/blog/src/content/blog/2025-04-08-theartofoverthinking.md

 The theme of the week is **The Art of Overthinking**.

+We live in a world where your refrigerator can tell you if you're out of milk, but it can't tell you why your heart feels like a deflated balloon.
+Technology has solved nothing.

 Is it 'self-care' if you're just avoiding the life you built?
 I spent the weekend 'recharging', but the battery is leaking and the charger is frayed.

-I tried to 'manifest' a better life and all I got was a targeted ad for a weighted blanket.
-Apparently, the universe thinks I just need to be pinned down.

 # The Aftermath

-Everything feels like it's made of cardboard and hope, and it's raining.
-But hey, at least I found a five-dollar bill in my coat pocket.
-It's enough for half an oat milk latte.

-The sun is coming up, which is a bit rude if you ask me.
-I didn't give it permission to end the safety of the night.
+The only thing I'm 'grinding' is my teeth.
+But hey, at least I'm doing it with a high level of consistency.
+That's a win, right?

+I tried to 'unplug' and realized my entire identity is stored on a server in Virginia.
+Without Wi-Fi, I'm just a person who doesn't know what time it is.

 ***